ixxeL2097/Vault/vault-docker/documentation/04-token-auth.md

 vault list auth/token/accessors
 ```

-and when authenticated, you can review your token information:
+and when authenticated, you can review your own token information:
 ```
 vault token lookup
 ```